jenningsloy318/DevOpsTrailers/FreeIPA/readme.md

         ...
       }
       ```
-    - in section `authenticate`, umcomment
+    - in section `authenticate`, uncomment
       ```
       authenticate {
         ...